Sports Funding Reports

 In addition, funds are used to employ Sports Coaches and this expertise is used across the school to teach pupils from Year R – Year 6 in PE activities ranging from basketball to multi-skills.

 This year, Sports Coaches are also working alongside our Lunchtime Staff to deliver a Sports Leadership programme.
-Year 5 pupils use this to teach, plan and assess playground games and sporting activities.
+Year 5 pupils, and our Sports Captains, use this to teach, plan and assess playground games and sporting activities.
 This is an engaging project for all pupils, and aims to ensure that pupils access a wide range of sporting activities during lunchtimes and breaktimes.

 We have developed Assessment pro-forma for all aspects of PE.
 These are easy to complete documents which allow to easy assessment of pupils and note next steps.

 We are keen to develop our staff at Four Marks CofE Primary.
-Staff are encouraged to periodically work alongside Sports coaches to develop expertise in different aspects of the PE curriculum.
+Staff work periodically alongside Sports coaches to develop expertise in different aspects of the PE curriculum.

 As well as regular PE lessons, we also provide team competitions both in-house and inter-school.

 The school is keen to provide a wide range of extra-curricular clubs for pupils throughout the year.
-As a result of the funding, teaching staff have been able to spend more time and resources organising extra-curricular sporting clubs and competitions.
-Pupils enjoy the opportunity to work with different teachers, volunteers and coaches and have the chance to try new sports such as Netball, ‘Strictly’ Dancing, Street Dance, Tennis, Football, Multi-skills, Hockey, Cricket, Rounders, and Athletics.
+As a result of the funding, teaching staff have been able to spend more time and resources organising extra-curricular sporting clubs and participating in regular competitions.
+Pupils enjoy the opportunity to work with different teachers, volunteers and coaches and have the chance to try new sports such as Netball, ‘Strictly’ Dancing, Street Dance, Tennis, Football, Multi-skills, Badminton, Cricket, Rounders, and Athletics.
 We monitor participation and check uptake against gender, SEN and free school meals.
 We also enter a wide range of competitions (e.g. Girls and Boys Football Tournament; Dance Festival; Area Sports; Girls and Boys Cricket, Girls and Boys Netball).
 We have seen significant success in these competitions, and are very proud of the children's team spirit.
 We were very proud that in 2017, our Girls Cricket Team were nominated for Hampshire Youth Team of the year, winning this prestigious award.
+We have also been awarded the School Games Gold Award for the past two years.

 The time to organise and participate in competitions and sporting events, or run regular extra-curricular clubs impacted on staff time and consequently funding.
 Using sports coaches to help with the delivery of our PE curriculum has enabled specific teachers to focus on extra-curricular aspects to give children greater breadth of experience and opportunity.